top of page

 Ancient Soaps Made New: Modern Aleppo Soap

-History of Aleppo Soap
+History of Aleppo Soap: A Timeless Tradition

 Modern Aleppo Soap

-Ingredients
+Key Ingredients

-Production Process
+The Production Process

 The traditional method of producing Aleppo soap involves several steps: